Congressional District # 02

 Materials found on the site included: approximately 500 drums in various stages of deterioration, hundreds of laboratory bottles, areas of refuse and debris, and piles of unidentified sludge-like material.
 Volatile organic compounds (VOCs), including chloroform, carbon tetrachloride, aniline, and N,N-dimethylaniline, have been detected in onsite groundwater.
 Polychlorinated biphenyls (PCBs), crystal violet, aniline, and N,N-dimethylaniline were detected in onsite soil.
 Potential health risks may exist for individuals who have direct contact with or ingest contaminated groundwater or soil.
 Approximately 140 people live within a one-mile radius of the site.

-The site is being addressed through Federal and State response actions.
+The site is being addressed through State response actions.

 Threats and ContaminantsVOCs, including chloroform, carbon tetrachloride, aniline, and N,N-dimethylaniline, have been detected in onsite groundwater.
 PCBs, crystal violet, aniline, and N,N-dimethylaniline were detected in onsite soil.
 Potential health risks may exist for individuals who have direct contact with or ingest contaminated groundwater or soil.